 - Social support: It's important not to isolate yourself.
 Maintain communication with friends and family from home and find activities and people in your new culture that have the same interests.
 Some people find it helpful to talk to people who are also going through the adjustment experience.
 This can help to normalize the feelings of dislocation that people have.

 - Learn: Talk or read about other people's experiences with cultural adjustment and understand that most people will find it to be a complicated process.
 Learn about the distinct phases of cultural adjustment so that you are aware that the feelings of discomfort won't last forever.

 - Physical health: Take care of yourself by eating healthily, getting adequate exercise, and getting enough sleep.

 - Hotlines: If you’re having thoughts of suicide or need immediate support, you can always call the National Suicide Prevention Hotline at 1-800-273-8255.

 Therapy types to help with cultural adjustment

-Although it’s normal to experience challenges adjusting, it’s important to seek help if you are concerned, or if your symptoms are impacting on your daily activities.
-You don’t need to be experiencing a mental health condition to benefit from therapy.
+Although it's normal to experience challenges adjusting, it's important to seek help if you are concerned, or if your symptoms are affecting your daily activities or everyday life.
+You don't need to be experiencing a mental health condition to receive help from therapy.